-The console provides Graphical User Interface and remote connection to the agents and other Acronis Backup & Recovery 11 components.
+The console provides Graphical User Interface to the agents.
 Usage of the console is not licensed.
+In stand-alone editions of Acronis Backup & Recovery 11, the console is installed together with the agent and cannot be disconnected from it.

-Bootable media builder
+Bootable Media Builder

-With bootable media builder, you can create bootable media in order to use the agents and other rescue utilities in a rescue environment.

-Bootable Media Builder does not require a license if installed together with an agent.
+With Bootable Media Builder, you can create bootable media in order to use the agents and other rescue utilities in a rescue environment.
+In stand-alone editions of Acronis Backup & Recovery 11, Bootable Media Builder is installed together with the agent.
 All add-ons to the agent, if installed, will be available in a rescue environment.
-To install a media builder on a machine without an agent, you need to enter the license key or have at least one license on the license server.
-The license may be either available or assigned.